Pagalbos Žemėlapis

 Across the ocean, e-NABLE Brasil Chapter leader Everton Lins saw a need and an opportunity.
 He reached out to Mažvydas to create a map similar to the e-NABLE Chapter map for medical personnel to request personal protection equipment (PPE) for Brazilian hospitals.
 Mažvydas responded that evening, working through the night with Everton to complete the map and host it on his servers.
 He also created a map for Lithuania.
 That was three months ago.
 Since then, Mažvydas found himself responsible for managing the distribution of face shields for Lithuania's entire public healthcare system, and Everton has delivered over 100,000 masks all across Brazil.

-In Lithuania, Mažvydas’s system was designed to cover the essentials; unmet needs of public hospitals and clinics.
+In Lithuania, Mažvydas's system was designed to cover the essentials; unmet needs of public hospitals and clinics.
 Requests from private institutions and individuals were declined; public health professionals were urged to request the bare minimum to cover their basic needs and those of their colleagues.
 The product offered was simple.
-The Prusa face shield from Czechoslovakia was open-source and easy to print in the filaments that were available.
+The Prusa face shield from Czech Republic was open-source and easy to print in the filaments that were available.
 In the spirit of e-NABLE, it was to be delivered, by volunteers, for free.

 Mažvydas shared a post with some local maker groups.
 The post was shared thousands of times.
 Requests began pouring in.